quick review–the third policeman by flann o’brien

 ThirdPolicemanSuch an odd and strange little book from O’Brien.
 What I liked: Definitely not a book you can easily categorize.
 The plot was meandering–more so than At Swim Two Birds–and completely unpredictable.
 A place wholly away from reality was the setting, and late in the novel we learn the “place” of the novel was a type of hell.
 Again, a novel reminding me of David Lynch’s Twin Peaks–an exploration of a created place parallel to reality trapping guilty souls.
 As multi-dimensional as a book can become–an exploration of time, place and dimension.
 I very much like the spirit behind the line, “A journey is an hallucination.”

-john paul jaramillo
+Published by john paul jaramillo

-John Paul Jaramillo’s debut story collection The House of Order was named a 2013 Int’l Latino Book Award Finalist, and his most recent work Little Mocos is now available from Twelve Winters Press.
+John Paul Jaramillo holds an MFA in creative writing from Oregon State University and he is the author of the novels Carlos Montoya and Little Mocos, and the story collection The House of Order — a 2013 Latino Book Award Finalist for Best First Book.
 In 2013 Latino Boom: An Anthology of U.S. Latino Literature listed Jaramillo as one of its Top 10 New Latino Authors to Watch and Read.
-He is currently a professor of composition and literature at Lincoln Land College-Springfield, Illinois.
+Currently, Jaramillo works as Professor of English at Lincoln Land Community College in Springfield, Illinois.

-One thought on “quick review–the third policeman by flann o’brien”
+One thought on “quick review–the third policeman by flann o’brien

 1. I found the book haunting and refreshing at the same time 🙂 Haunting because it’s not so simple and pretty dark, refreshing because it’s still quite rare even if it’s similar to something else.